Phunshy/Sales-Performance-Analysis-for-a-Retail-Store/README.md

 ### Creating Reports with PowerBI

-## Inferences
-- The highest total sales was observed in the South region, having total sales of 927, 820.
-- Of all the products sold, shoes recorded the highest value of 613,380.
+### Sales Overview
-- The highest total sales was recorded in the month of February, 2024.
+- The store's total sales for 2023 and the first eight months of 2024 amount to $2,101,090.
-- The south region also had the highest units of products sold with a value of 24,298 products.
+- The highest total sales was recorded in the month of February, 2024. in the South region, having total sales of 927, 820.
+The south region also had the highest units of products sold with a value of 24,298 products.
 - Highest average sales per region (347.121) was recorded in the south as well.
-- Hats were mostly sold of all the products exhibited, with a total sales of 15,929; this is similar to the highest units sold per product.